keklarup/PMF/README.md

 <img src="./PMF_GitHub/TopStates.png" />

-csv file for combined analysis may be found in folder PMF_GitHub
+csv file for combined analysis may be found in folder PMF_GitHub.
+Postings with multiple locations are split in the csv file so each location has a unique row.